Construction Law Newsfeed

 You must carefully listen to your attorney's evaluation of the legal issues involved in a controversy.
 You should also honor your lawyer's evaluation of your case or defense, as well as the opponent's case or defense.
 You must then make a decision regarding the business risks, based upon the facts which you have garnered and the advice of counsel.

 The last thing a good lawyer wants to hear from his client is "I don't care about the money, it's the principle that counts."
 A good lawyer knows that the client will care about the money at the end of the case, after the costs have been incurred.
-Most of the time the client's "principle" is an acronym for his or her "revenge".
+Most of the time the client's "principle" is a euphemism for his or her "revenge".
 A client seeking revenge is never satisfied, especially when he realizes the cost of revenge.
 There certainly are times when legal expenses must be incurred which exceed the potential gain, in order to establish sound business principles.
 These instances are rare.

 (5) Be a good witness.
 Although your lawyer can lose the case for you, he cannot win it for you.
 Whether you win or lose your case often depends upon the credibility of your own testimony.
 The facts as they are told by competent witness are what win lawsuits and arbitrations.
 There are four rules to being a good witness: (1) Listen to the question, (2) Answer the question, (3) Tell the truth, and (4) Be the nice guy.